Chef Laudico Guevarra’s Buffet, San Juan (Eat)

 To finish off my meal, I tried their Pichi-Pichi, Brownies, and Leche Flan.
 I wish I picked the Chocolate Tart instead, because my fellow bloggers told me that it tastes good.
 They also have an ice cream section, but I was told that it was too creamy, so I didn’t give it a try anymore.
 I’m already too full anyway.

-The place, as told by Chef Jackie, was an old house that was turned into a spa before becoming a restaurant.
-The house is very spacious and has a very bright ambience.
-It has a hint of having been built in the Hispanic era and the owners wanted to preserve its original structure.
-They have just repainted it and restructured some parts.
-In the mean time, part of their decorations are the plates signed by special people like celebrities, singers, newscasters, etc. After that, we were also given a plate to have us sign.
-Weeeeeee!!
+The place, as Chef Jackie mentioned, was originally an old house that was later converted into a spa before becoming a restaurant.
+The house is very spacious and has a bright, inviting ambiance.
+It retains a hint of its Hispanic-era architecture, which the owners chose to preserve.
+They simply repainted it and restructured some parts.

 restaurants near Greenhills